iamaldren/MessagingAPI/README.md

 |----main
 |------scripts      #Mongodb scripts
 ```
-2. Update the application-LOCAL.yml file, located in the folders structure below, with correct Mongodb credentials and URL.
+2. Update the application-LOCAL.yml file, located in the folders structure below, with the correct Mongodb credentials and URL.
 ```
 app
 |-- src